Bronchitis sufferer loses legs

 James Marinello, of South Main Road, Mountaintop, was awarded $3.523 million in his lawsuit against the Department of Veterans Affairs and its Wilkes-Barre medical center.
 Lawyers for the 71-year-old man filed a suit against the VA hospital and its staff for "carelessness and negligence."

 Marinello was admitted to the hospital in April 1992 with bronchitis and left five months later a double amputee.

-Federal court Judge Thomas I. Vanaskie moved his courtroom to the Smith Nursing Home in Wright Twp. to deliver his judgement personally to Marinello.
+Federal court Judge Thomas I. Vanaskie moved his courtroom to the Smith Nursing Home in Wright Twp. to deliver his judgment personally to Marinello.

-In spite of the settlement, the old man cried often as the judge read off each point of evidence that led to the judgement.
+In spite of the settlement, the old man cried often as the judge read off each point of evidence that led to the judgment.

 "I was" Jimmy the Fish."
 I used to hunt and fish all the time," Marinello said.
 "Now I'm in pain.
 Everything hurts.
 This is no way to live."

 Marinello's daughter, Florence Citsay, and three granddaughters, Jessica, Michelle and Florence, cried along with him as Vanaskie described his life before entering the VA hospital for a bout with bronchitis.

 "It'll be OK, grandpa," 17-year-old Jessica said, patting Marinello on the shoulder.
 "We'll make it OK."

 Marinello has been on veterans' disability since his honorable discharge from the U.S. Army in 1947 with paranoid schizophrenia.
 Marinello was admitted to Wilkes-Barre medical center with symptoms of acute bronchitis.
 Nearly eight weeks later, while recuperating, Marinello took a wrong turn during the night on his way to the men's room and entered a hospital room being used to store old bedsprings.

 He is considered legally blind, a result of suffering from diabetes for nearly a decade.